rticommunity/rticonnextdds-connector-js/docs/data.rst

     output.instance.setString('my_string', 'Hello, World!')

-As an alternative to the previous setters, the special method ``set`` can be used as follows:
+As an alternative to the previous setters, the type-independent method ``set`` can be used as follows:

 .. code-block:: javascript

-    output.instance.set('my_double') = 2.14
+    // The set method works on all basic types output.instance.set('my_double') = 2.14
     output.instance.set('my_boolean') = true
     output.instance.set('my_string') = 'Hello, World!'

-In all cases, the type of the assigned value must be consistent with the type of the field as defined in the configuration file.
+In all cases, the type of the assigned value must be consistent with the type of the field, as defined in the configuration file.

 Similarly, to get a field in a :class:`Input` sample, use the appropriate
 getter: :meth:`SampleIterator.getNumber()`, :meth:`SampleIterator.getBoolean()`,
-:meth:`SampleIterator.getString()`, or :meth:`SampleIterator.get()`. ``getString`` also works
+:meth:`SampleIterator.getString()`, or the type-independent :meth:`SampleIterator.get()`.
-with numeric fields, returning the number as a string.
-For example:
+``getString`` also works with numeric fields, returning the number as a string:

 .. code-block:: javascript

     for (const sample of input.samples.validDataIterator) {
-        let value = sample.getNumber('my_double')
+        // Use the basic type specific getters let value = sample.getNumber('my_double')
         value = sample.getBoolean('my_boolean')
         value = sample.getString('my_string')

-        // or alternatively:
-        value = sample.get('my_double')
+        // or alternatively, use the type-independent get method value = sample.get('my_double')
         value = sample.get('my_boolean')
         value = sample.get('my_string')

-        // get number as string:
+        // get a number as string:
         value = sample.getString('my_double')
     }